warriorgraph/airbrake-docs/jekyll/_docs/features/public-sourcemaps.md

 //# sourceMappingURL=airbrake.min.map
 ```

-*Please note* that the Airbrake backend downloads the source map file to
+*Please note* that the Airbrake backend downloads the sourcemap file to
 process the backtrace.
-This means that the source map should be publicly
+This means that the sourcemap should be publicly
 accessible via HTTP.
-So, for example, don't expect source map support to work
+So, for example, don't expect sourcemap support to work
 on your local webserver running on `localhost`.

+## Custom sourcemap URLs

-Custom source map URLs are supported by assigning a special property of
+Custom sourcemap URLs are supported by assigning a special property of
 `notice.context` called `sourceMaps`.
 The keys of the `sourceMaps` object
-represent shell filename patterns and the values are URLs of your source maps.
+represent shell filename patterns and the values are URLs of your sourcemaps.

 ```js
 airbrake.addFilter(function(notice) {